Mediation Service

 • The application is submitted within 14 days from the date the applicant has submitted all financial information to the Licensed Credit Institution, in accordance with the “Arrears Management Directive”.

-• If the application is not submitted within 14 days, it must be submitted within 30 days from the date the ACI sent the first restructuring proposal to the applicant.
+• If the application is not submitted within 14 days, it must be submitted within 30 days from the date the Authorized Credit Institution sent the first restructuring proposal to the applicant.
 This date is indicated in the ACI’s proposal.

 • The mortgaged property or the leased property must be used as the owner’s or tenant’s primary residence for at least 6 months per year.
 This is proven by a certificate from the community registrar of the area where the property is located.